Alkoxy25/LeslieGisHub.github.io/README.md

 ## ** Project III Memphis Campus Project**

-**Aim was to was optimize travelled travelled by a waste collecction truck and during its routine collection on Memphis University Campus in the United States of America**
+**The Aim of these workflows was to was optimize travelled travelled by a waste collecction truck and during its routine collection on Memphis University Campus in the United States of America**

-**The following is results of several scenarious using network analysis(route analysis in arcgispro)**
+**The following are results of several scenarious using network analysis(route analysis in arcgispro)**